Forward contracts can be a very useful tool for business planning and budgeting.

 It is basically fixing a rate for a fixed amount of currency over a fixed date.

-Usually, currency companies will require a deposit of 5%, this covers them if a client doesn’t follow through with the contract, the deposit is then returned as part of the last payment.
+Usually, a deposit of 5% is required.
+This covers us if a client doesn’t follow through with the contract, the deposit is then returned as part of the last payment.

 Below are examples of how a forward contract could be used.